 Why Have a Chipper for Wood?

 Yard work is hard enough without the cleanup that follows.
-If you’re lucky enough to have debris pickup where you live, you have to spend hours cleaning the debris from your yard, stuffing into lawn-sturdy trash bags, and piling it at the curb to be hauled away.
-However, this isn’t a legal practice in many areas, which means you have to then find a place where yard waste can be dumped and haul it away yourself.
+If you’re lucky enough to have debris pickup where you live, you have to spend hours cleaning the debris from your yard, stuffing it into lawn-sturdy trash bags, and piling it at the curb to be hauled away.
+However, this isn’t a legal practice in many areas, which means you have to then find a place where yard waste can be dumped and haul it away from yourself.

-Choosing a Type of Chipper
+Choosing the Right Type of Chipper

-Wood chippers come in various types, sizes, and power sources.
+Woodchippers come in various types, sizes, and power sources.
 Choosing the right one for your application and needs is important since you want it to last and perform the jobs you require.

 Some wood chippers are electric, with cords that plug into the wall.
 These can be advantageous for several reasons: